Noisy Timing Behavior is a Feature of Central Compact Object Pulsars: Introduction

 To add complexity, it has not been ruled out that an entirely different process, low-level accretion in the propeller regime, could cause the observed timing noise, specifically the observed changes in $\dot f$ \citep{hal07,got18}.
-This, because the required accretion rate of $\le10^{-11}$~g~s$^{-1}$ makes a negligible contribution to the observed luminosity, while the mass supply could be a residual fallback disk of $\sim10^{-6}\,M_{\odot}$, much less mass than may have fallen back on the NS initially.
-The spin parameters of CCOs fall in regime where dipole braking and accretion torque noise could be comparable.
+This is because the required accretion rate of $\le10^{11}$~g~s$^{-1}$ makes a negligible contribution to the observed luminosity, while the mass supply could be a residual fallback disk of $\sim10^{-6}\,M_{\odot}$, much less mass than may have fallen back on the NS initially.
+The spin parameters of CCOs fall into a regime where dipole braking and accretion torque noise could be comparable.

 The subject of this paper is the long-term spin-down evolution of all three CCO pulsars spanning the two decades since their discovery.
-In Section~\ref{sec:timing} we present new \chandra, \xmm, and \nicer\ timing observations which we use to update timing solutions, explore alternative timing models, and identify timing irregularites in \ppsr\ for the first time.
-Section~\ref{sec:discussion} discusses the implications of the candidate glitches and timing noise, and compares the CCO results with those of the general pulsar population.
+In Section~\ref{sec:timing} we present new observations from \chandra, \xmm, and \nicer\ that we use to update timing solutions, explore alternative timing models, and identify timing irregularities in \ppsr\ for the first time.
+Section~\ref{sec:discussion} discusses the implications of the candidate glitches and timing noise and compares the CCO results with those of the general pulsar population.
 Section~\ref{sec:conclusions} summarizes our conclusions.